Statistical ensembles for phase coexistence states specified by noncommutative additive observables: Summary and Discussion

-We have proposed a new class of ensembles, which we call the (generalized) squeezed ensembles (SEs).
-Since it is well-defined even when the order parameter(s) does not commute with other additive observables such as the Hamiltonian, it solves the fundamental problems faced by conventional ensembles when dealing with quantum systems with first-order phase transitions.
-The validity of the SEs are shown under reasonable assumptions, and confirmed by numerical calculations.
+We have extended a generalized ensemble, which we call the squeezed ensemble (SE), in such a way that it is applicable to equilibrium states specified by noncommutative additive observables.

-In contrast to the case of the grand canonical ensemble, additive quantities which specify the equilibrium state always have macroscopically definite values in the SE.
-Furthermore, unlike the microcanonical ensemble, the SE can be defined and constructed even when the additive observables do not commute with each other.
-Utilizing these advantages of the SEs, we have provided, for the first time, a concrete method for constructing phase coexistence states of general quantum systems.
+In contrast to the canonical ensemble, additive observables which specify the equilibrium state always have macroscopically definite values in the SE.
+Furthermore, unlike the microcanonical and the restricted ensembles, the SE is well-defined and well-behaved even when the order parameter(s) does not commute with the other additive observables such as the Hamiltonian.
+Therefore, it solves the fundamental problems faced by conventional ensembles in studying such quantum systems when they exhibit first-order phase transitions.

-Various ensembles are included in the class of SEs.
+Various ensembles are included in the class of the SE.
 One can choose an appropriate SE depending on the purpose, such as one that is easy to construct.
-In addition, good analytic properties of the SEs yield practical formulas for thermodynamic quantities such as the entropy and the thermodynamic force.
-For these reasons, the SEs are convenient for practical calculations.
+In addition, good analytic properties of the the SE yield practical formulas for thermodynamic quantities such as the entropy and the intensive parameter.
+For these reasons, the SE is convenient for practical calculations.
+We have thus established, for the first time, a concrete method for constructing phase coexistence states of general quantum systems.

-As an illustration, we have applied our formulation to the two-dimensional transverse field Ising model at finite temperature, whose order parameter does not commute with the Hamiltonian.
-We have confirmed that the SE is composed of the thermodynamically identical states with large domains.
-In addition, we have obtained thermodynamic anomalies peculiar to phase coexistence states separated by phase interfaces.
-These results evidence that the SE successfully gives a phase coexistence state.

-We expect that the SEs enable the incorporation of quantum effects into the analysis and design of materials with phase interfaces.
+As an demonstration, we have applied our formulation to the two-dimensional transverse field Ising model at finite temperature, whose order parameter does not commute with the Hamiltonian.
+We have confirmed that the SE is composed of thermodynamically identical states with large domains (ordered phases) separated by interfaces (domain walls).
+In addition, we have obtained thermodynamic anomalies peculiar to such phase coexistence states in finite systems.
+These results demonstrate that the SE successfully gives a phase coexistence state.
+From a viewpoint of applications to engineering, we expect that the SE enables the incorporation of quantum effects into the analysis and design of materials with phase interfaces.